vladpetric/ntest/README.md

 Requirements:

-* 64-bit Windows, Mac, or Linux
+* Windows, Mac, or Linux.
-* popcnt instruction
+* On x86, popcnt instruction.
 This is available on most Intel CPUs since 2009 and AMD systems since 2008.
 You will get an error message if trying to run on a computer without popcnt.

-32-bit NTest is no longer maintained but it is available as the very first commit in this repository: a0949a58df442b1d7f65b70156e22758bdf5fdca .
-On a 64-bit machine it goes about 2/3 as fast as 64-bit NTest.
-It can also be used on machines without popcnt.
+* 64 bit builds are highly recommended, though 32 bit builds should work as well.

+# Building and quickly running a benchmark

+The preferred way of building ntest is through akro build, a C++ build system that I (Vlad Petric) developed.

+You should be able to easily install it if you already have a recent (> 2.2) Ruby installation as follows:

+gem install akro

+Then:

+cd src/
+akro release/ntest.exe

+To quickly run a benchmark:

+./release/ntest.exe t

+The benchmark tests both the solver (from 26 empties), and the midgame searcher (36 empties, depth of 26).

+For x86 builds, cmake should work as well.
+See BuildREADME.txt

 ## Other Resources